 If you know you want your room to feel soft and refreshing and dark wall colors in a north-facing room make you depressed, you don’t need to bother looking at the other colors on the paint swatch.

-You probably think I am over simplifying this, but be honest with yourself about how many options you are agonizing over that aren’t even good to begin with.
-Either they don’t add to the feeling you want for the room or they are an obvious wrong choice.
+You probably think I am over simplifying this, but be honest with yourself about how many options you are agonizing over that aren’t even good choices.
+Either they don’t add to the feeling you want for the room or they are an obviously wrong choice.

 My hubby and I both hate red.
 We are always seduced by it, but it never works for us.
 So, anytime I suggest something in red to my husband I get the stink-eye.
 He knows it is a bad idea and knows I shouldn’t even be considering it.
 For us, red is always off the table.

 See how many things you can take off the table before decision time.
-That is the entire promise of my course.
 By honing in what your style is and what your style isn’t, you can take lots of things off the table, because you know they aren’t right for you.

 Whatever You Do, Keep Moving Forward